-The estimates and projections for households, tenure, households by size and households by income group for 2019 and 2021 are based on the most current HISTA data set; population estimates and projections are based on the most recent Nielsen Claritas projections at the City, County and PMA level.
-A straight-line trend analysis was performed to derive data for the required dates (2019 and 2021).
+The estimates and projections for households, tenure, households by size and households by income group for 2020 and 2022 are based on the most current HISTA data set; population estimates and projections are based on the most recent Nielsen Claritas projections at the City, County and PMA level.
+A straight-line trend analysis was performed to derive data for the required forecast date of 2022.
 The Nielsen Claritas projections use an average from the US Census Bureau's 2011-2015 American Community Survey 5-year sample data to derive a 2015 "base year" estimate.